Cerebellum-Network/docs.cere.network/edp/contributor-journey.md

 At this level, the community is gathering around you and looking for your advice and support directly.

-*You should be a a role model and known within the community for your work.*
+*You should be a role model and known within the community for your work.
+The community looks up to you for guidence and direction.*

 - For example, you're leading a workshop around implementing or integrating with Cere Network open source projects, leading a hackathon team or maintaining a community SDK project, identifying critical gaps in usability, reliability or security and proactively working to close them.